Holiday inspiration currently loading...

 A two centre holiday combining a stay in Belfast and in the village of Bushmills, within easy reach of the Giant’s Causeway and perfectly placed to explore the key sites of the “Causeway Coast”.
 It includes travel to and from Belfast.

 Price is based on two adults sharing a double or twin ensuite room for 5 nights on a bed and breakfast basis.
-The price includes return taxi transfers to your hotel, a black taxi tour of Belfast, and a half day privately-guided tour of the Causeway Coast and train travel as described.
+The price includes return taxi transfers to your hotels, a black taxi tour of Belfast, a half day privately-guided tour of the Causeway Coast and train travel as described.

 Before your departure, you will receive personalised holiday information including full directions, recommended routes, and suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.